Javascript is not enabled.

 The membership form includes details about how to submit the application and an accompanying community statement.

-Once the application is approved and processed, member materials and resources will be provided by AARP.
+Once the application is approved and processed, network membership materials and resources will be provided by AARP.

-While there is flexibility in how this document can be worded, the following items must be addressed in a Letter of Commitment that is signed by the community's highest elected leader.
+Communities must provide a Letter of Commitment signed by the community's highest elected official.
+(For example, the governor, the mayor, the county executive.)
+While there is flexibility in how this document can be worded, the following items must be addressed in the letter.

 1. Establishing mechanisms to involve older people